glmack/music_reviews/README.md

 To answer that question we looked at reviews made by each particular author, and selected those that did more than 50 reviews.
 Fewer amount of reviews per author would have less normally distribuited data.

-For the statistical test from each author we took a sample from each of those authors and applied the custom-built function that looped through the data, created a sample and applied the z-test on each sample.
-The function returned a list of authors, where p-value was lower than alpha level, implying that those are the authors that give higher or lower average review score than average of all scores across the dataset.
+To perform the statistical test, we created a custom-built function that looped through the scores of each author, created a 50 data points random sample and applied the z-test on each sample.
+The function returned a list of authors, where p-value was lower than alpha level, implying that those are the authors that give higher or lower average review score comparing to the average score of the dataset.

-Considering we treated the Pitchfork data as population, we can generalize and say that around 40% of authors give higher or lower review score than average within Pitchfork dataset.
+In this series of experiments 36 out of 85 (around 40%) authors have highter or lower average review score than the average of all dataset.